Impact

 Visual Design

-After having fixed flaws in the prototype through usability testing feedback, it was time to bring Savly to life with visuals.
-As Savly is content-heavy, I wanted to keep the design minimal and modern to let the images shine.
-I chose green as an accent color to emphasize the freshness of products and dishes.
+After issues had been fixed, I moved on to bring Savly to life with visuals.
+As Savly is content-heavy, I aimed for a minimal and modern design to highlight images.
+I chose green as an accent color to emphasize the freshness of dishes.

-As a number of people mentioned in the survey that they still use books and handwritten recipe cards, I decided to choose Libre Baskerville as a typeface to resemble the experience of browsing old recipe books.
-To combine it, I used Libre Franklin to add a modern touch.
+As a number of people mentioned in the survey that they still use books and handwritten recipe cards, I chose Libre Baskerville to evoke the feel of vintage cookbooks, pairing it with Libre Franklin for a modern touch.

 Responsive Design